 B-402.c: Priority for Children of Foster Youth

-Texas Family Code §264.121 directs TWC to prioritize and target services to meet the needs of foster youth and former foster youth.
-Pursuant to the Texas Family Code, Boards must serve children of foster youth subject to the availability of funds, following enrollment of children of qualified veterans and spouses.‘
+Texas Family Code §264.121 requires TWC to prioritize and target services to meet the needs of foster youth and former foster youth.
+Pursuant to the Texas Family Code, Boards must serve children of foster youth subject to the availability of funds, following enrollment of children of qualified veterans and spouses.
+The definition of “current foster youth” and “former foster youth” as used herein aligns with the definition provided in Texas Workforce Commission Chapter 801, Local Workforce Development Boards, rule §801.23(1)(B).

+Specifically, a “current foster youth” refers to a youth, age 14 or older, who is receiving substitute care services under the managing conservatorship of DFPS, including those residing in private foster homes, group homes, residential treatment centers, juvenile correctional institutions, and relative care.

+When reviewing TX3C applications, Boards are responsible for verifying a parent’s status as a qualified foster youth.
+Since there is no option for parents to upload documents into the TX3C waitlist application, Boards must request one of the allowable documents for verification directly from the parent applying.
+A list of these documents can be found in the Eligibility Documentation Log.

 B-402.d: Children Experiencing Homelessness

 Section 98.46(a)(3) of the CCDF regulations requires states to prioritize services for children experiencing homelessness.
 Pursuant to CCDF regulations, Boards must serve children experiencing homelessness, subject to the availability of funds, following the enrollment of children of qualified veterans and children of foster youth.

-Refer to regarding eligibility for children experiencing homelessness.
+Refer to D-600 regarding eligibility for children experiencing homelessness.

 B-402.e: Children with Special Needs and Vulnerable Populations

 Section 98.46(a)(3) of the CCDF regulations requires states to prioritize services for children with special needs, which may include vulnerable populations as defined by the lead agency.
-The following groups are considered children with special needs and vulnerable populations, and must be served following the enrollment of children of veterans, children of foster youth, and children experiencing homelessness, and are served in the following order of priority:
+The following groups are considered children with special needs and vulnerable populations.
+They must be served following the enrollment of children of veterans, children of foster youth, and children experiencing homelessness, and are served in the following order of priority:

-Children of parents on military deployment whose parents are unable to enroll in military-assistance programs
+Children of parents on military deployment whose parents are unable to enroll in military assistance programs

 Children of teen parents